What is the Foundation collection?

 Before we launched Collections — which allows for creators to deploy their own smart contracts — every artist on Foundation minted NFTs to a shared smart contract.
-The shared contract is also known as the Foundation Collection, and now houses NFTs from artists all over the world.
-All works that were minted to that contract will be kept there, and can be viewed on Etherscan.
+The shared contract is also known as the Foundation collection, and now houses thousands of works from artists all over the world.
+All NFTs that were minted to that contract will be kept there forever, and can be viewed on Etherscan.

 Collections are smart contracts that creators deploy themselves — creators are empowered to create their own smart contracts and mint NFTs directly to those contracts, instead of minting works to our platform’s shared contract.
 Creating Collections this way ensures that your work is fully and entirely yours.